ilychkov/gta-vc-mafia-takes-over-mod/readme.txt

 Vice City: The Other Story
+Chapter 2.
+The Mafian Takeover
-Made by Ivan Lychkov (formerly known as Vayan, author of Vice City Second Wave)
+Made by Ivan Lychkov
+(formerly Vayan, author of Vice City Second Wave)

 Features
 - 7 new storyline missions